 We run linears once per fortnight on Saturdays during term-time, most often on Grantchester Meadows, but sometimes in other locations.
 These usually start at 1pm and last 2-3 hours.
 Occasionally we run night bashes starting at a later time.

-An interactive is a session of the game held in the halls of the Temple of the Fivefold Way.
-The hall is represented by whatever room the Society has booked that week.
+An interactive is a session of the game held indoors at whatever room the Society has booked that week.
 Interactives are held on Friday evenings, usually at 7.00pm.
-In interactives, your PCs stay in a building in the Temple and the events come to them.
-There will be various encounters throughout the evening and also plenty of opportunity for the PCs to interact and work together to solve problems.
+In interactives, your character stays in the room and socialises with the other player characters (PCs).
+Events come to you, in the form of non-player characters (NPCs or "monsters") sent in by refs to provide opportunities to get involved in plot.
+You can expect many varied encounters throughout the evening and also plenty of opportunity for the PCs to interact and work together to solve problems.

 We occasionally have kit makes - these will have patterns and experienced people on hand so are great for if you want to make your own kit but aren't sure how to go about it.